Arkiralor/assignments/bijoyinee_tiss/market_research/caseStudies/section_03_fasal.md

 1. Participating farmers in 13+ states with direct intervention with more than 75'000 acres of cultivated land, producing more than 15 varieties of crops.[^1]
 2. Reduced the wastage of agrarian water by over 82.8 Billion litres of water.[^1]
 3. Reduced the usage of pesticides by around 127'426kg, improving the ecology in and around all participating farms.[^1]
-4. Fasal Fresh, the B2B sales platform, has procurred sustainably grown, traceable, and high-quality produce.
+4. Fasal Fresh, the B2B sales platform, has procured sustainably grown, traceable, and high-quality produce.
 The technology platform boasts a traceable supply of over US$ 500'000'000 worth of produce.[^1]
-5. The alaytics engine has saved each participating farmer between 18% and 13% costs in pest-control solutions.[^1]
+5. The analytics engine has saved each participating farmer between 18% and 13% of costs in pest-control solutions.[^1]
-6. An average of 30% increase in yeild for all participating farms, increasing revenue for all stakeholders.[^1]
+6. An average of 30% increase in yield for all participating farms, increasing revenue for all stakeholders.[^1]

 ### Patents Obtained